I was sitting in a semi-dark classroom, taking notes as fast as I could.

 I agree that the MBA is a good way to build long-lasting relationships, but that is not the only way.

-If you opened this page thinking to find the next MBA website that would show you the ranking of the top business schools, and how to get into them, you are in the wrong place!
+If you opened this page thinking to find the next MBA website that would show you the ranking of the top, and how to get into them, you are in the wrong place!

 Yet if you are looking for useful resources that can boost your business acumen this is the place for you.